 AGE & GENDER

 Fibromyalgia is much more common in women, and women experience wide-ranging hormonal changes during menopause.
-Women who have fibromyalgia also have low levels of the human growth hormone, which may cause muscle pain.
+So one thought is that some women who have fibromyalgia may also have low human growth hormone levels, causing muscle pain.

 There may also be a genetic tendency toward developing fibromyalgia, meaning it may run in families.
 Some genes may cause a more intense reaction to certain stimuli than others, causing one person to perceive pain while the next person would not.